legendu-net/blog/misc/content/2025/04/the-fzf-command-is-a-great-alternative-to-find/the-fzf-command-is-a-great-alternative-to-find.md

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

+## Example Usages

+1. Quickly cd into a directory.

+        cd $(find . \( -type d ! -readable -prune \) -o -type d -print0 | fzf --read0)

+2. Search files using fzf and preview them using `bat`.

 ```
 fzf --preview 'bat --color=always {}'
 ```

+3. Search files using ripgrep, use fzf as the UI and open selected files in vim.

 ```
 # ripgrep->fzf->vim [QUERY]